ThompsonJamesBliss/WeatherData/README.md

 # Weather Data
-This Github repository contains weather data for NFL games 2000 - 2020 from MeteoStat.
+This Github repository contains weather data for NFL games 2000 - 2020 from MeteoStat and WeatherUnderground.

 ## File Descriptions